 Valerie: I’ve heard that as well.

-Brianne: And I’m like.
-Oh, that’s what an idea.
-I’m always like, well, do I think that I’ll probably be okay.
+Brianne: And I’m like, “Oh, what an idea.”
+I’m always like, “Well, do I think that I’ll probably be okay?
 Okay.
-Don’t do it.
-I’ve like pre-booked and cheered twice ever.
-Even though I’ve asked for them on other occasions, like it feels too scary to be like, no. In the future, I accurately predict this is going to be difficult instead of like in the future I’ll be great.
+Don’t do it.”
+I’ve pre-booked a chair twice ever, even though I’ve asked for them on other occasions.
+It feels too scary to be like, “No. In the future, I accurately predict this is going to be difficult,” instead of like, “In the future, I’ll be great.
 No problem.
-Stop whining, future self like,
+Stop whining, future self.”

-Valerie: Well, it’s like, I think things like pots, things like fiber.
-I mean, I think really a lot of, chronic illness, it’s, it’s the flares, right?
-Like, you never, you never know.
-I might feel fantastic or as fantastic as I ever do, feel, right. six hours before my trip, and then, right as I get to the airport by the, you know, by the time I get to my gate at the airport, I want to be in tears, you know?
-And it’s just, It’s sort of impossible to know.
-It’s really, you know, and I’m really lucky for the friends and the people I have in my life because.
-I’m sure there are a whole lot of people who would not want to put up with what it means to sometimes what it means to be friends with someone with a chronic illness, because people want to make plans for that show next month or that game in two weeks.
+Valerie: Well, I think things like POTS, things like fibro, I think really a lot of chronic illness, it’s the flares.
+You never know.
+I might feel fantastic, or as fantastic as I ever do feel, six hours before my trip, and then right as I get to the airport, by the time I get to my gate at the airport, I want to be in tears.
+And it’s sort of impossible to know.
+It’s really… I’m really lucky for the friends and the people I have in my life because I’m sure there are a whole lot of people who would not want to put up with what it sometimes means to be friends with someone with a chronic illness, because people want to make plans for that show next month or that game in two weeks.
 And maybe I’m feeling really great about it at the time, and by the time it comes, I’m in a totally different place than I was at that time.
 And there’s just no way of knowing.
-So yeah, I’ve heard other people.
-I would have said they just always do. and, and maybe not only for airports, but whether it’s for a concert or whatever it is, that they always do the accessibility option.
-And then if they’re, if they’re feeling up to it that day, and can say, I don’t need it, then they go that route.
+So yeah, I’ve heard other people who have said they just always do, and maybe not only for airports, but whether it’s for a concert or whatever it is, that they always do the accessibility option.
+And then if they’re feeling up to it that day, and can say, “I don’t need it,” then they go that route.
 But kind of always preparing.
-And I think.
-Maybe part of it is coming to it a little bit later in life and that not being a habit for me.
+And I think maybe part of it is coming to it a little bit later in life and that not being a habit for me.
 Maybe it’s a part of this mental block that we’re talking about.
-I don’t really know, but there’s, there’s still something in me that hasn’t quite gotten to that point yet.
-Yeah.
-And so, but, but it really ends up only hurting me.
-Right.
-And then I’m, I’m at that thing that I’ve been so excited about doing, and rather than really being able to enjoy it because I have a seat, for example, I’m there in pain because I didn’t get the ADA seating.
-And so now I’m on my feet or something like that, and, and didn’t do that pre-planning.
-So I’m, I’m, I’m trying to get much better at that.
-It’s hard.
+I don’t really know, but there’s still something in me that hasn’t quite gotten to that point yet.
+And so, but it really ends up only hurting me.
+And then I’m at that thing that I’ve been so excited about doing, and rather than really being able to enjoy it because I have a seat, for example, I’m there in pain because I didn’t get the ADA seating.
+And so now I’m on my feet or something like that and didn’t do that pre-planning.
+So I’m trying to get much better at that.

-Brianne: like I, cause it’s also interesting, like with a partner, it’s like I’m thinking about the face that my husband makes when he thinks that I’m lying to him about whether or not I’m doing okay, right.
-Of like, Oh, we’re both doing this thing where we’re standing and he looks at me and it’s like, how are you doing?
-And I’m like, I’m okay.
+Brianne: It’s hard.
+It’s also interesting with a partner.
+I’m thinking about the face that my husband makes when he thinks that I’m lying to him about whether or not I’m doing okay.
+Like we’re both doing this thing where we’re standing and he looks at me, and it’s like, “How are you doing?”
+And I’m like, “I’m okay.”
 And he’s like, “I don’t think that that’s true.
-I think you’re lying to me because it will be annoying to try to solve the problem that you’re having.
+I think you’re lying to me because it will be annoying to try to solve the problem that you’re having.”

 Valerie: My husband also has one of those faces.
 Yeah.

 Brianne: It’s good.
-That’s, you know, support
+That’s support.

-Valerie: remote work really as remote work becomes more popular that that kind of, those kinds of accommodations become.
-More accepted, even if it’s kind of accidentally, like, if you don’t know that I’m laying on my couch doing my work, but my work is still getting done, then maybe it’s not visible.
-But when we’re having those conversations with our friends who also are managers, they’re responsible for hiring people, then they know, Oh, Hey, I know somebody who has to work like that.
-I think, I know you can get your work done doing that.
-Right.
-And, It’s a valid way of working.
-Right. because, yeah, that, that’s, that’s me too, where it’s like, or there’s days, just really, really simple things.
-Sometimes when I get, when I’m flaring really bad, I have a hard time speaking, for example.
-And it’s really confusing for some people how one day I can just be going and talking and, you know, it’s kind of gift of gab kind of thing, and then the next day I can’t get words out at all.
-Right. and it’s, it’s not static.
-You know? but as people see that you’re able to work through that, hopefully that opens the door for more people who really, who are currently not able to work, who really want to and could be able to, with the right understanding.
+Valerie: I’m hoping as remote work becomes more popular that those kinds of accommodations become more accepted, even if it’s kind of accidentally, like if you don’t know that I’m laying on my couch doing my work, but my work is still getting done.
+Then maybe it’s not visible, but when we’re having those conversations with our friends who also are managers and responsible for hiring people, then they know, “Oh, hey, I know somebody who has to work like that.
+I know you can get your work done doing that.”
+And it’s a valid way of working.
+Because, yeah, that’s me too, where it’s like… or there’s days, just really, really simple things… sometimes when I’m flaring really bad, I have a hard time speaking, for example.
+And it’s really confusing for some people how one day I can just be going and talking and it’s kind of gift of gab kind of thing, and then the next day I can’t get words out at all.
+And it’s not static, but as people see that you’re able to work through that, hopefully that opens the door for more people who are currently not able to work, who really want to and could be able to, with the right understanding.

-Brianne: with what we can now call dynamic accommodations as the opposite of static
+Brianne: With what we can now call dynamic accommodations, as the opposite of static.

 Valerie: There we go.
 I like it.
 So I think that’s my optimistic next step, maybe.

 Valerie: Yes, yes.
 I agree.